Thriving In College Despite Student Anxiety

 When to seek help for a potential anxiety disorder

 In some cases, anxiety may become more than just occasional worrying.
 If a student experiences overwhelming anxiety that interrupts daily life, it might be time to seek help.
-Persistent stress, difficulty concentrating, and avoidance of social activities are signs that should not be ignored.
+Persistent stress, difficulty concentrating, and avoidance of social activities are signs that may need your attention.

 Reaching out to a mental health professional can be helpful when anxiety affects academic performance, sleep, or relationships.
 They can properly evaluate whether a mental health condition is present and suggest effective treatments.